 Sometimes how a person speaks can be particularly revealing if they are trying to assimilate into an unfamiliar group.
 The ‘shibboleth‘ is a word that distinguishes one in-group from another.
 That group might be as small as a clique or as large as an entire nationality.

-6. Show how speech changes situationally
+5. Show how characters’ speech changes according to their situation

-If we spoke on one level, with one range of vocabulary and intonation all the time we’d be boring speakers.
+If we spoke with one limited range of vocabulary and intonation all the time, we’d be boring speakers.
 Consider what speech might reveal about your character under duress.
 Perhaps a character who seems mild-mannered might suddenly burst into a flurry of obscenities?

 - Similarly, avoid overuse of punctuation marks like exclamation marks and ellipses.
 These are dramatic effects and the words characters use and their ideas should do most of the expressive ‘heavy lifting’